tark-hidden/pyramid_mongo_session/README.rst

         'value': value of the session object itself
     }

 You can sometimes cleanup the database by removing too old documents...
 I think.
-But indexes is your business. _id have primary index by default.
+But indexes is your business. _id have primary index by default, it is fast as hell.

 Important notes